 But the AirPods aren't without competition.
 A number of manufacturers have produced or are in the process of producing their own cord-cutting in-ear buds.
 While they may not have all the same features as the AirPods, they're still worth investigating, even if it's purely because of their looks.
 You don't have to take our word for it - have a look below and see for yourself.

 Erato Rio 3

-The sporty Rio 3 earphones allow for six hours of play time and feature an omnidirectional microphone that can interact with Google Now and Siri.
+The sporty Rio 3 earphones are good for six hours of play time on one charge and feature an omnidirectional microphone that can interact with Google Now and Siri.
 They also feature a three-button set-up for controlling your music.

 The Muse 5 in-ears focus on comfort - the "FitSeal sleeve” allows for interchangeable tips and body sleeves.
 They also feature fancy 3D audio processing, which Erato claims can reduce distortion for a more accurate sound.

 As well as tracking your distance, speed, heart-rate and number of calories burned, the IconXs can also carry out the duties of a music player.

 The 4GB of built-in storage can hold around 1000 MP3 tracks, while playback functions revolve around tapping or swiping the earbuds.

 US only - coming to Europe soon.